 From melt pipes to can traverse (SPINNING LINE).

-From tow-creel stand to the cutter and baling press (DRAWING LINE).
+From the tow-creel stand to the cutter and baling press (DRAWING LINE).

-Our PSF line can use recycled PET flakes and virgin chips as raw material to produce the polyesterstaple fiber.
-Actually, our production line is a flexible line, therefore it can produce solid polyester staple fiber (Normal & High Tenacity) and 3-dimensional/Hollow conjugated fiber (HCF) (including dope dyed fiber).
+Our PSF line can use recycled PET flakes and virgin chips as raw materials to produce the polyesterstaple fiber.
+Actually, our production line is a flexible line, therefore it can produce solid polyester staple fiber (Normal & High Tenacity) and 3-dimensional/Hollow conjugated fiber (HCF) (including dope-dyed fiber).
 The denier variation of our PSF is from 0.8D to 20D and the capacity can be from 3,000MT/year to 80,000MT/year.

 .
 Providing project design solutions at the customer’s request. .
 Furnishing layout plan and supplying the complete line. .
 Transferring Recycled PET fiber production technology and Know-how. .
 Designing the workers’ training scheme and offering training services. .
 Helping customers install, adjust, and run the line. .
 Sourcing and supplying PET raw materials and helping Fiber sales at customer’s request.

 Polyester is used to make many products, such as clothing, furniture, industrial fabrics, computer tapes, electrical recorders, and insulation.

 Compared to traditional fabrics (such as cotton), polyester has several advantages.